alterenzo/hctv-test/ReadMe.md

 The responsibility of computing the total cost is then moved to the new model.

 OrderCostCalculator implements one method for every type of discount, and a final_cost method, that will take care of using those two methods to compute the discounted price.

+#### Test Branch

+After completing the challenge, I have actually thought of another approach, that is reflected the in the branch "test-different-approach".
+In this case the OrderCostCalculator actually modifies every delivery item that needs to be discounted, and has only the final_cost method as its public interface.